rampage128/voron-klipper/README.md

 Also they are written for [VORON](http://vorondesign.com/) printers.
 Technically the macros should work on any printer that homes to X/Y max and Z0.

+## Disclaimer

+> **Use at your own risk**

+VORONklippper is provided as is.
+It is actively used and did not cause any issues so far.
+Despite that I am not responsible for any damage to your printer or your person inflicted while using the configurations or macros included.

+Always make sure that the macros work with your machine and that all prerequisites are met to operate your printer safely (construction, firmware, calibration, ...).

 ## Installation

 1. SSH into your PI